Hiroshi1978/lbhandler/README.md

  Step4.
 Create text file with name'httpclient_config.txt' in the same directory.

  Step5.
-Edit the text file following the sample below.
-In most cases, the value to the key 'signer.Type' is 'AWS4SignerType'.
+Edit the text file following the sample.
+In most cases the value to the key 'signer.Type' is 'AWS4SignerType'.

 ```
     endpoint=protocol://endpoint.of.service/path